dannyz30w/rivulet-utils/README.md

 # RivulEd Utilities

-This is a collection of Jupyter notebooks designed to serve as utilities that help educators identify and download pedagogically useful "rivulets" of data from large, public data streams.
+This is a collection of Jupyter notebooks designed to serve as utilities that help educators identify and download pedagogically useful *rivulets* of data from large, public data streams.

 ## About RivulEd